NVIDIA/hpc-container-maker/docs/building_blocks.md

 __Parameters__

+- __bootstrap_opts__: List of options to pass to `bootstrap` when building from source.
+The default is an empty list.

 - __eula__: By setting this value to `True`, you agree to the [CMake End-User License Agreement](https://gitlab.kitware.com/cmake/cmake/raw/master/Copyright.txt).
 The default value is `False`.